 - Using Mouse’s official application:

 Many mice support the ability to change your polling rate without any third-party software.
 Logitech has a programme called Logitech Gaming Software, and many of their mice allow you to change the polling rate.
-You will see several frequency ranges from 125 Hz to 1000 Hz in this software.
+This software shows several frequencies ranging from 125 Hz to 1000 Hz.
 If you are unsure, 1000 Hz is usually the top option for most gamers.

 Razer mice also have the option to change the polling rate in their driver software.